 Those interested in beginning beekeeping should consider finding a good book on the subject to begin their journey.
 Storey’s Guide to Keeping Honey Bees has recently been adopted by the Montana Online Apprentice-Level Beekeeping Course, and is available at many bee supply stores around the English-speaking world, including Australia.

 A list of resources concerning apiculture (beekeeping) is appended here, Beekeepers are also urged to join a bee club in their vicinity.
 Most states have a beekeeping association with a listing of local groups.
 In addition many have a state regulatory office charged with ensuring beekeepers practice suggested best management practices in the field.
 In the final analysis, just like for real estate, “all beekeeping is local.”

 Subscribe to the blog on this site for current information of interest, and peruse the table of contents for an overview of what’s presented.
 Finally, take a look at the contributors who have indicated an interest in helping develop this resource.

 Here’s what Contributor Bill Catherall regards as the most important things folks can do do assist honey bees.
 Published April 28, 2012, 5:45 minutes in length.
 This resulted in his commitment to become a beekeeper and start a blog on the experience.

 Beekeeping as a development tool has been used in many rural societies in an effort to increase income.
 The author has been privileged to be able to meet and communicate with beekeepers in many settings around the world.
-These are cataloged here under Europe (Italy 1989 and France 1997), Latin America (Chile 2002, Ecuador 2000), Nicaragua 2017) and the Middle East (Eqypt 1992 and Iraq 2005) among others.
+These are cataloged here under Europe (Italy 1989 and France 1997), Latin America (Chile 2002, Ecuador 2000), Nicaragua 2017) and the Middle East (Eqypt 1992, Iraq 2005, Israel and Turkey, 2008) among others.
 Increasingly, beekeeping (apiculture) is also being employed in prisons in an effort to increase employment opportunities for those both in confinement and being released.